Patoranking: Early life and music career

-Patoranking was born and raised in Ijegun-Egba Satellite Town but has family roots in Onicha, Ebonyi State.
-He attended Citizen Comprehensive College in Epe, Lagos and later enrolled at Jibril Martin Memorial Grammar School in Iponri.
-Patoranking started his performing, arts career as a street jam and carnival dancer.
-In a 2012 interview with Entertainment Express, he said his stage name was given to him by a Jamaican artist whom he met at Alpha Beach in Lagos.
+Speaking on the origin of his name in a 2012 interview with Entertainment Express, Patrick said his stage name was given to him by a Jamaican artist whom he met at Alpha Beach in Lagos.
 Patoranking has cited Buju Banton, Bob Marley, Fela Kuti, Lucky Dube, Chaka Demus, Majek Fashek, Blackky, Blackface, Tuface and Marvelous Benjy as his key musical influences.
 In the aforementioned interview with Entertainment Express, he described his music as a morally inclined variation of dancehall and said it references socio-political issues.

-In May 2012, Patoranking released a single titled "Iya Bisi", featuring Qdot and Kbaj.
-The Drumphase-produced song is a fusion of dancehall and fuji.
-Patoranking told Entertainment Express that Qdot and Kbaj helped compose the song by sharing ideas with him.

-On 12 September 2013, Okorie released the audio and video for "Alubarika" simultaneously.
+It was not until 12 September 2013, that Okorie's life changed with the release of the audio and video for "Alubarika".
 The song literally translates to "God's Blessings" and features vocals from Timaya.
 The music video for "Alubarika" was shot by AJE Films and ran for 4 minutes and 16 seconds.
 According to an article posted by Victor Akande of The Nation, Patoranking described the song as a summary of his life as a musician and said it opened doors for him in terms of building a fan base and working with established musicians.